-On December 10, 2009, the OEB issued its decision in regard to the costs incurred in the first quarter of 2009 for the remediation of safety issues related to contact voltage on LDC's electricity distribution infrastructure.
-The decision provides for the recovery of \$9.1 million.
-The recovery of the costs is expected to begin on May 1, 2011.
+On December 10, 2009, the OEB issued its initial decision in regard to costs incurred in 2009 for the remediation of safety issues related to contact voltage relating to LDC's electricity distribution infrastructure.
+The decision provided for the recovery of allowable actual expenditures incurred above the amount deemed as controllable expenses in LDC's 2009 approved electricity distribution rates.
+At the time of the decision, the Corporation estimated the allowable recovery of costs at \$9.1 million.